Ijee/Amazeing/src/app/learn/README.md

-These pages can probably always be improved and need to be proof read as I can not guarantee for every information to be correct myself (also the rest of the code took quite the time to write by the way).
+These pages can probably always be improved and need to be proof read as I can not guarantee for every information to be correct myself.

 **Please keep the styling the same across all of the algorithm.**